 top of page

-Welcome to the Locomotive L11 & Epping Signal Cabin website
+Welcome to the Epping Signalling Museum website, home to Locomotive L11 & the Epping Signal Cabin

 Situated alongside live running Central Line trains on the approach to Epping station is this unique LONDON TRANSPORT signal cabin.
-It is the only Cabin on the entire Underground network in preservation and open to the public.
+It is the only cabin on the entire Underground network in preservation and open to the public.
 It is this signal cabin and our Locomotive L11 that together make up Epping Signalling Museum.
-Our guides will tailor your experience at the Museum to suit whether you're mildly inquisitive, a former signaller, a railway enthusiast, or a hard-pressed parent looking for an interesting, interactive and fun day out with the children!
-We are sure the Museum will have something for you all to enjoy.

 Control desk L11.png

 The next destination will be the downstairs room of the signal cabin, originally called the Relay Room.
-This is where we house our collection of railway artefacts and memorabilia.
-There are working signals and warning indicators, an illuminated track diagram, an early Automatic Train Operation controller, and of course relays!
+This is where we house our collection of railway artefacts, signs and memorabilia.
+There are working signals and warning indicators, maps, an illuminated track diagram, telephones, a working OO gauge model railway and of course, relays!
 We have original Underground station signs from long forgotten stations.
 'Behind the scenes' equipment such as Train Sequencer machines are also on show.
-This year's exciting new attraction is a restored, push-button, air-controlled signal lever frame.
-Come and see it in action!!
+Come and see what was a world-leading Automatic Train controller which led to the first fully automated tube line - the Victoria Line.
+Do you know what the time is in binary (the numbers computers use to count)?
+See the LT binary clock which pre-dates personal computers by some 40 years!
+Plus our exciting new attraction is an under-restoration push-button controlled, air-worked signal lever frame.

 Then it's upstairs to the highlight of the exhibition - the Signal Cabin operating floor itself.
-Directly overlooking the Central Line and with a view of trains as they leave the station or approach from Theydon Bois, this is where the signaller worked.
+Directly overlooking the Central Line and with a view of trains as they pass the cabin, this is where the signaller worked.
 They would have controlled trains in and out of not only Epping station but, in days gone by, the goods yard and gas works siding as well!
 The 47 fully interlocked chrome plated levers controlled all the signals and points in the Epping area, even the ones towards North Weald.
-Your guide will explain how it all works, and then it's over to you to use the levers and simulator to signal a train into Epping station and beyond!
+Your guide will explain how it all works, and then it's time to get hands-on!
+It's over to you to use the levers and simulator to signal a train into Epping station and beyond!

 The Museum is open every Saturday from 10:00am.

-If you would like to help the Museum and make a donation towards keeping the museum open, please click here.
+If you would like to help the Museum and make a donation towards keeping the museum alive, please click here.

 Way In arrows.png